kumuluz/kumuluzee-openapi/README.md

 </configuration>
 ```

+After startup Swagger-UI is available at: http://localhost:8080/api-specs/ui (for all APIs).

-by default Swagger-UI will not be added to application.
+By default Swagger-UI will not be added to application.

 ### Support for mutliple JAX-RS Application classes in single microservice